Ricky Rudd: 1988–1993

 Rudd joined King Racing beginning in 1988 in the No. 26 Buick Regal owned by drag racing legend Kenny Bernstein.
-He struggled with engine failures all season long and finished eleventh in the point standings, his worst points finish in eight years.
+He struggled with engine failures all season long and finished 11th in the point standings, his worst points finish in eight years.
 In addition, Rudd suffered a knee injury in a crash at The Winston.
 At North Wilkesboro, Rudd was fined $10,000 for actions detrimental to stock car racing after spinning Dale Earnhardt late in the race.
 After his only win of 1989, which came at the inaugural Sears Point event, Rudd departed the operation.
 He tangled with Earnhardt again at North Wilkesboro, as a last-lap altercation while fighting for the lead handed the win to Geoff Bodine.
 In 1990, Rudd signed with Hendrick Motorsports to drive the No. 5 Chevrolet Lumina.
-He was able to win The Bud at the Glen and finished seventh in the point standings.
-However, he was involved in a fatal pit road accident in the season-finale Atlanta Journal 500, in which he spun into Bill Elliott's pit and accidentally crushed Elliott's tire changer Mike Rich, who died hours later in surgery.
+He was able to win Watkins Glen and finished seventh in points.
+However, he was involved in a fatal pit road accident in the season-finale at Atlanta, in which he spun into Bill Elliott's pit and accidentally crushed Elliott's tire changer Mike Rich, who died hours later in surgery.
 That fatal incident caused NASCAR to implement pit road speed limits at every NASCAR track, for all of the series.

-In 1991, Rudd won his only race of the year at Darlington Raceway.
+In 1991, Rudd won his only race of the year at Darlington.
 Later in the year at Sonoma, Rudd was the center of controversy in one of the most bizarre finishes in NASCAR.
 Rudd started on pole at the race, and was offered a bonus paycheck with the winning money if he won the race.
-Rudd took the second place position with three laps left, and when the white flag was waved Rudd tapped Davey Allison to take the lead.
+Rudd took the 2nd-place position with three laps left, and when the white flag was waved Rudd tapped Davey Allison to take the lead.
 When Rudd came back around to the finish line he waved to his pit crew but was shown a black flag for the tap.
 His win was taken away and given to Allison who refired to end up in second place.
 Rudd ended up in second place; Rick Hendrick, and crew chief Waddell Wilson unsuccessfully tried to appeal the penalties.

-He finished the year a career-best second place finish in points.
-The following season, he won the Peak Antifreeze 500, but dropped to seventh in points.
+Rudd finished the year with a career-best second-place finish in points.
+The following season, he won Dover, but dropped to seventh in points.
 After finishing another three spots lower in points in 1993, he left Hendrick to start his own racing corporation Rudd Performance Motorsports.